cosmickatamari/inlretro-interface/README.md

 <br/><br/>
 ## About Modifications:
-This project contains modified versions of the original support files used by the INL Retro Dumper software.
-These changes were necessary to enable accurate data extraction from cartridges that did not function correctly with the stock configuration and/or mappers.
+This project contains both modified versions of the original support files as well as new files created during developement.
+These changes were necessary to enable more accurate data extraction from cartridges that did not function correctly with the stock configuration and/or mappers.
 This project aims to improve compatibility and reliability for cartridges.
+If you have an existing installation of the original software, I would recommend applying this project to a copy of that installation.
 If you fork or adapt this project for your own development, please give appropriate credit.

-<br/><br/>
 Written and tested using:
 * Windows 11 25H2
 * PowerShell 7.5.3